Code of Conduct

 Suspension up to 10 days and referral to the Principal for an Expulsion Hearing if paraphernalia contains drugs.

 The use of any tobacco products, clove products as well as e-cigarettes, vaping pens and/or pods, inhalants, is prohibited within the school buildings, facilities and school grounds and on school buses and during field trips and school-sponsored events.
 If discovered, these items will be confiscated.
-Students will be subject to “restricted bathroom privileges” if violations occur in school bathrooms.
-A student who violates the rules on smoking/vaping/ inhalants will be enrolled in Project Connect.
+Students will be subject to school based discipline as well as other restrictions (No Pass List, etc) if violations occur..
+A student who violates the rules on smoking/vaping/ inhalants will be enrolled in Project Connect and subjected to other disciplinary consequences (i,e, suspension/expulsion, Saturday School, etc.).

 Project Connect is an eight-week educational and self-awareness/reflection nicotine cessation program, which will occur one day a week for eight weeks during Jawsome Hour, facilitated by MRHS Nurses and/or Health teachers.